winksaville/test-wasm-array-initialization/README.md

 static char gU8[2] = {3, 4};
 ```
 When compiling `mem.c` is complied with clang with `--target=wasm32` and using the
-cc -> llc -> s2wasm -> wast2wasm tool chain the data section is the expected
+clang -> llc -> s2wasm -> wast2wasm toolchain the data section is the expected
 output in the mem.c.wast file.
 Specifically the byte values are in consecutive
 addresses:
 ```